sendgrid/docs/content/docs/for-developers/sending-email/how-to-use-a-transactional-template-with-smtp.md

 ## 	Before you begin

-Before you create and send a transactional template email over SMTP you need to do the following:
+Before you create and send a legacy transactional template email over SMTP you need to do the following:

 * [Integrate with the SendGrid SMTP API]({{root_url}}/for-developers/sending-email/integrating-with-the-smtp-api/)
 * [Send a test email over SMTP]({{root_url}}/for-developers/sending-email/getting-started-smtp/)